-The State of Ohio Turnpike Revenue Bonds, 2018 Series A (the "2018 Senior Lien Bonds") are being issued by the Ohio Turnpike and Infrastructure Commission, a body both corporate and politic of the State of Ohio (the "Commission"), under the Amended and Restated Master Trust Agreement (Eighteenth Supplemental Trust Agreement) dated as of April 8, 2013, as amended and supplemented by various supplemental trust agreements, including the Twenty-Second Supplemental Trust Agreement dated as of February 15, 2018 (collectively, the "Senior Lien Trust Agreement"), each between the Commission and The Huntington National Bank, Columbus, Ohio, as trustee (the "Senior Lien Trustee").
-The 2018 Senior Lien Bonds are being issued for the purpose of providing funds to finance costs of making certain capital improvements to the Turnpike System (as hereinafter defined), to fund a required increase in the Senior Lien Debt Service Reserve Requirement, and to pay costs of issuance of the 2018 Senior Lien Bonds.
+The State of Ohio Turnpike Revenue Refunding Bonds, 2020 Series A (Federally Taxable) (the "2020 Senior Lien Bonds") are being issued by the Ohio Turnpike and Infrastructure Commission, a body both corporate and politic of the State of Ohio (the "Commission"), under the Amended and Restated Master Trust Agreement (Eighteenth Supplemental Trust Agreement) dated as of April 8, 2013, as amended and supplemented by various supplemental trust agreements, including the Twenty-Third Supplemental Trust Agreement dated as of February 1, 2020 (collectively, the "Senior Lien Trust Agreement"), each between the Commission and The Huntington National Bank, Columbus, Ohio, as trustee (the "Senior Lien Trustee").
+The 2020 Senior Lien Bonds are being issued for the purpose of providing funds to advance refund all of the outstanding State of Ohio Turnpike Revenue Bonds, 2013 Series A, and to pay costs of issuance of the 2020 Senior Lien Bonds.

-The State of Ohio Turnpike Junior Lien Revenue Bonds, 2018 Series A (the "2018 Junior Lien Bonds") (the 2018 Senior Lien Bonds and the 2018 Junior Lien Bonds are referred to collectively herein as the "2018 Bonds") are being issued by the Commission under a Junior Lien Master Trust Agreement, dated as of August 1, 2013, as supplemented by the First Supplemental Junior Lien Trust Agreement dated as of August 1, 2013 and the Second Supplemental Junior Lien Trust Agreement dated as of February 15, 2018 (collectively, the "Junior Lien Trust Agreement"), each between the Commission and The Huntington National Bank, Columbus, Ohio, as trustee (the "Junior Lien Trustee").
-The 2018 Junior Lien Bonds are being issued for the purpose of providing funds required to pay all or a portion of the costs of Infrastructure Projects (as hereinafter defined), to fund a required increase in the Junior Lien Debt Service Reserve Requirement, and to pay costs of issuance of the 2018 Junior Lien Bonds.
+The State of Ohio Turnpike Junior Lien Revenue Refunding Bonds, 2020 Series A (Federally Taxable) (Infrastructure Projects) (the "2020 Junior Lien Bonds") (the 2020 Senior Lien Bonds and the 2020 Junior Lien Bonds are referred to collectively herein as the "2020 Bonds") are being issued by the Commission under a Junior Lien Master Trust Agreement, dated as of August 1, 2013, as supplemented by the First Supplemental Junior Lien Trust Agreement dated as of February 15, 2018 and the Third Supplemental Junior Lien Trust Agreement dated as of February 1, 2020 (collectively, the "Junior Lien Trust Agreement"), each between the Commission and The Huntington National Bank, Columbus, Ohio, as trustee (the "Junior Lien Trustee").
+The 2020 Junior Lien Bonds are being issued for the purpose of providing funds to advance refund a portion of the outstanding State of Ohio Turnpike Junior Lien Revenue Bonds, 2013 Series A (Infrastructure Projects), and to pay costs of issuance of the 2020 Junior Lien Bonds.

-The 2018 Bonds will be dated the date of initial issuance and delivery thereof and will bear interest from their delivery date at the rates shown on the inside front cover, calculated on the basis of a year of 360 days consisting of twelve 30 day months.
-The 2018 Bonds shall be issued in the denominations of \$5,000 and integral multiples thereof.
-The inside cover page of this Official Statement contains information concerning the maturity schedules, principal amounts, interest rates, prices and yields of the 2018 Bonds.
+The 2020 Bonds will be dated the date of initial issuance and delivery thereof and will bear interest from their delivery date at the rates shown on the inside front cover, calculated on the basis of a year of 360 days consisting of twelve 30 day months.
+The 2020 Bonds shall be issued in the denominations of \$5,000 and integral multiples thereof.
+The inside cover page of this Official Statement contains information concerning the maturity schedules, principal amounts, interest rates, prices and yields of the 2020 Bonds.

-The 2018 Bonds are subject to redemption prior to maturity as described herein.
-See "DESCRIPTION OF THE 2018 BONDS - Redemption of 2018 Bonds" herein
+The 2020 Bonds are subject to redemption prior to maturity as described herein.
+See "DESCRIPTION OF THE 2020 BONDS - Redemption of 2020 Bonds" herein.

-THE 2018 BONDS AND THE INTEREST THEREON WILL BE SPECIAL OBLIGATIONS OF THE STATE OF OHIO ISSUED BY THE COMMISSION AND WILL BE PAYABLE SOLELY FROM THE SYSTEM PLEDGED REVENUES.
-NOTHING IN THE 2018 BONDS, THE SENIOR LIEN TRUST AGREEMENT, THE JUNIOR LIEN TRUST AGREEMENT OR ANY OTHER DOCUMENT WILL REPRESENT OR CONSTITUTE GENERAL OBLIGATIONS, DEBT OR BONDED INDEBTEDNESS OF THE COMMISSION, THE STATE OF OHIO OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF, AND THE HOLDERS OR OWNERS OF THE 2018 BONDS WILL NOT BE GIVEN THE RIGHT, AND HAVE NO RIGHT, TO HAVE EXCISE TAXES, AD VALOREM TAXES OR OTHER TAXES LEVIED BY THE STATE OF OHIO OR THE TAXING AUTHORITY OF ANY OTHER POLITICAL SUBDIVISION FOR THE PAYMENT OF THE PRINCIPAL OF OR INTEREST OR REDEMPTION PREMIUM, IF ANY, ON THE 2018 BONDS.
-NEITHER GENERAL CREDIT, FAITH NOR RESOURCES OF THE COMMISSION OR THE STATE OF OHIO, OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF, ARE PLEDGED TO THE PAYMENT OF THE PRINCIPAL OF OR INTEREST OR REDEMPTION PREMIUM, IF ANY, ON THE 2018 BONDS.
+THE 2020 BONDS AND THE INTEREST THEREON WILL BE SPECIAL OBLIGATIONS OF THE STATE OF OHIO ISSUED BY THE COMMISSION AND WILL BE PAYABLE SOLELY FROM THE SYSTEM PLEDGED REVENUES.
+NOTHING IN THE 2020 BONDS, THE SENIOR LIEN TRUST AGREEMENT, THE JUNIOR LIEN TRUST AGREEMENT OR ANY OTHER DOCUMENT WILL REPRESENT OR CONSTITUTE GENERAL OBLIGATIONS, DEBT OR BONDED INDEBTEDNESS OF THE COMMISSION, THE STATE OF OHIO OR ANY POLITICAL SUBDIVISION OR AGENCY THEREOF, AND THE HOLDERS OR OWNERS OF THE 2020 BONDS WILL NOT BE GIVEN THE RIGHT, AND HAVE NO RIGHT, TO HAVE EXCISE TAXES, AD VALOREM TAXES OR OTHER TAXES LEVIED BY THE STATE OF OHIO OR THE TAXING AUTHORITY OF ANY OTHER POLITICAL SUBDIVISION FOR THE PAYMENT OF THE PRINCIPAL OF OR INTEREST OR REDEMPTION PREMIUM, IF ANY, ON THE 2020 BONDS.
+NEITHER THE GENERAL CREDIT, FAITH NOR RESOURCES OF THE COMMISSION OR INTEREST OR REDEMPTION PREMIUM, IF ANY, ON THE 2020 BONDS.